01-edu/public/subjects/devops/hello-devops/README.md

 #### 2- set

-Once the repository is created, use you code editor to write your first shell script called `hello-devops.sh`
+Once the repository is created, use your code editor to write your first shell script called `hello-devops.sh`

 When executed, this script must print `Hello 01-user!`, where `01-user` is your username.